carrot-u/carrot-u-docs/2019-session/lectures/data-structures-ruby/show-some-class-lecture.md

 ## What is a class?
 (And what is an object?)

-A class is a template or blue print for objects.
+A class is a template or blueprint for objects.
 It describes what and object is and can do.

 This means defining what values it can have and what methods it has.
 Values are accessed by methods (I'll explain what that means later).